Jonnycake/RepoExplorer/README.md

 ### Commit Message Analysis

 Commit messages may help give some context into what the change was in response to - was it a bugfix, enhancement, or a brand new feature?
+It may also allow us to link multiple commits together to better determine dependencies.